timostamm/protobuf-ts/MANUAL.md

 export const Person = new Person$Type();
 ```

+> **TypeScript compatibility**
+> The generated code requires TypeScript version 3.8.3 or above.
+> The code is intended to be used with the strict compiler options turned on (`"strict": true`).
+> `"strictNullChecks": true` is required for some features to work.

 Some things to note:

 - Protobuf messages are generated as TypeScript interfaces.
 This means that